pure-data/externals-howto/README.rst

     float sys_getsr(void);

-Returns the sample-rate of the system.
+Returns the sample rate of the system.

 sys\_getblksize
 ^^^^^^^^^^^^^^^